Physics of Dipole and Quadrupole Brewster Angles in Thin Films: Introduction

 \section{Introduction}

-In 1815 \cite{DavidBrewster} David Brewster observed a simple law for the angle of incidence at which an unpolarized incident beam is perfectly s-polarized upon reflection from a dielectric medium with refractive index $n$.
+In 1815 \cite{DavidBrewster} David Brewster observed a simple law for the angle of incidence, $\theta_{B}$, at which an unpolarized incident beam is perfectly s-polarized upon reflection from a dielectric medium with refractive index $n$.

-This leads to the current macroscopic understanding of the Brewster angle illustrated in Figure \ref{fig1}.
-The Brewster angle occurs when the angle of incidence aligns with the electric dipole moment of the medium which will result in the reflected ray being perfectly s-polarized.
+This leads to the current understanding of the Brewster angle illustrated in Figure \ref{fig1} (a).
+The radiation pattern of an electric dipole has a minimum along the direction of the dipole moment.
+If this dipole moment aligns with the direction of reflection then no light is reflected \cite{kong1990}.
+This is equivalent to the angle of incidence/reflection being equal to the angle of the dipole moment.

 In more modern-day usage, a zero in reflected intensity is generally considered to occur at the Brewster angle \cite{Lakhtakia:89}.
-In the past decade, this picture has been further broadened to what is termed a generalized Brewster angle effect \cite{ThinFilmBAUnusual,Paniagua2016,2021GBE,Tiukuvaara23}.
-In these studies, the alignment of angle of incidence and electric dipole moment is not identified directly, but a zero reflection/polarizing angle is identified.
+In the past decade, this picture has been further broadened to what is termed a generalized Brewster angle effect \cite{Sreekanth2019,Paniagua2016,2021GBE,Tiukuvaara23}.
+In these studies, the behaviour of the electric dipole moment is not studied directly, but a zero reflection/polarizing angle is identified.
 Through the use of metamaterials or optical absorbing layers, the generalized Brewster angle effect can be observed for both s-and p-polarized incident light.
 Thus, zero reflection can be engineered at multiple wavelengths and at multiple angles of incidence.
+To this day, Brewster angles are still a topic of continued research with 2D materials \cite{Yermakov24,Majrus_2018} and the observation of the anomalous spin-Hall effect near the Brewster angle \cite{Ling21}.